hmatsuda/rails-transporter/README.md

 ## Usage
 Open another files using following keybindings.

-* `ctrl-alt-r v` - Open SelectListView for view list related active file
+* `ctrl-alt-r c` - Open controller from model, view or controller-spec
-* `ctrl-alt-r m i` - Open SelectListView for migration list
+* `ctrl-alt-r v` - Open view finder from controller or model
-* `ctrl-alt-r m` - Open Model related active file
+* `ctrl-alt-r m` - Open model from controller, view or model-spec
-* `ctrl-alt-r c` - Open Controller related active file
+* `ctrl-alt-r h` - Open helper from controller
-* `ctrl-alt-r h` - Open Helper related active file
+* `ctrl-alt-r s` - Open spec from controller, helper or model
-* `ctrl-alt-r p` - Open partial template when cursor is on render method of view
+* `ctrl-alt-r p` - Open partial template from render method in view
-* `ctrl-alt-r s` - Open Spec related active file
+* `ctrl-alt-r a` - Open asset from javascript_include_tag or stylesheet_link_tag method in view
-* `ctrl-alt-r a` - Open Asset file from line to call javascript_include_tag or stylesheet_link_tag on the view file
+* `ctrl-alt-r m i` - Open migration finder